This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 However, under each sight, we give recommendations if it’s worth going inside so you can choose what to prioritize and tailor this itinerary to your preference and budget.

-Most of Prague’s sights are stunning from the outside, so I recommend choosing a maximum of 2 entries if you only have 2 days in Prague and are a budget traveler like us.
+Most of Prague’s sights are stunning from the outside, so I recommend choosing a maximum of 2 entries if you only have 2 days in Prague and are budget travelers like us.

 Plus, we have included handy maps with routes you can save to your phone for free and follow to optimize your time.
 Let’s get started! 🧭